 Have you been arrested for identity theft in Dayton, OH?
 Prosecutors take identity theft charges extremely seriously in Ohio–and you could be facing harsh penalties.
-A Dayton identity theft lawyer at Suhre & Associates, LLC can provide the aggressive defense you need.
+A Dayton identity theft lawyer at Suhre & Associates DUI and Criminal Defense Lawyers can provide the aggressive defense you need.

 Our lawyers have over 100 years of combined experience representing clients facing a wide range of white collar criminal charges.